- Colour & Design

 - Level Design II

-This course is a continuation of Level Design I. Students will explore advanced tools, techniques, and animation and develop a working level in the unity 3D game engine.
+This course is a continuation of level design 1.
+Students will explore advanced tools, techniques, and animation and develop a working level in the unity 3D game engine.
 Students will also be encouraged to conceptualize new ideas and work with content that has been developed in the environmental design class.
-By the end of the term, students will work in teams to develop a working level to presented to their classmates and faculty for review.
-Atmosphere, design, and playability will be key to a successful final project.
+By the end of the term, students will work in teams to develop a working level to be presented to their classmates and faculty for review.
+Atmosphere, design and playability will be key to a successful final project.

 - Maya Scripting